sola-da/NL2Type/README.md

 ```
 This makes predictions for the points present in the file data/paper/raw\_csv/test.csv
 The generated results file will be data/results\_new\_enriched.csv.

+- The results from the inconsistency analysis are in data/paper/results/inconsistency_analysis_paper.csv

 ## Demo